 Objection to a provisional refusal may be lodged by the applicant himself or by a representative (agent).
 The latter is assumed to have been authorised by the applicant and, in principle, does not therefore need to present a power of attorney.
 For an appeal against a definitive refusal (article 2.12 BCIP), the rules of domestic procedural law apply and legal representation is therefore mandatory.

 If an objection to a provisional refusal is lodged, it is important to file all submissions in good time, within the period allowed for lodging objections.
 It is no longer possible to do so once this period has elapsed.
+Submissions may be filed using My BOIP message box.
+If you do not yet have a My BOIP account, simply use the contact form on our website to request one.
+You will receive immediate confirmation of receipt.

 Goods and services